ccpem/roodmus/README.md

 ## How to use Roodmus
 The aim of roodmus is to turn an MD trajectory into a set of micrographs that can serve as ground-truth for testing cryo-EM (heterogeneous) reconstruction methods.
-The core of the micrograph simulation is done using parakeet.
+The core of the micrograph simulation is done using Parakeet.
 The program consists of three modules:

 ### 1. Sample pdb/mmcif models from trajectory dataset
 Given a directory of trajectory files (in for example .nc or .dcd format) and a topology file (for example a .pdb file), this module saves a selection of frames from the trajectory as .pdb files.
 The general command used to run this module is: